Tuwaiq-Data-Science-Bootcamp-V3/Bootcamp-Project-3-Data-Visualization/Project-3 report.md

 ![newplot (9)](https://github.com/LamaAlshabani/Bootcamp-Project-3-Data-Visualization/assets/85634276/f11d97c6-0472-4ac6-952c-fee31f282b68)

-We discover that the most used fronts are north, south, and east fronts
+We discover that the most used fronts are north, south, and east fronts.

 ### What is the correlation between the property's age and it's square price?